Claude Long-Document Workflow: Read 100+ Pages Without Splitting

 • You have verified at least 3 references by hand.
 Pick the most consequential claims.

-• The executive summary’s claims trace back to specific sections, not generic phrases like “the document discusses”.
+• The executive summary’s claims trace back to specific sections, not generic phrases like “the document discusses.”

 How to reuse this workflow

-• Build a “common omissions” list — things you wish you had asked.
+• For recurring document types (contracts, papers, filings), customize the template with type-specific questions and a “common omissions” list — things you wish you had asked.
 Add to it every session.

 FAQ

 • How do I keep a long document for future sessions?: Put it in a Project (see Claude Files).
+Projects store files persistently and retrieve relevant sections at query time.

 Common mistakes